Japanese particles: Differences from English prepositions

-Many Japanese particles fill the role of prepositions in English, but they are unlike prepositions in many ways.
-Japanese does not have equivalents of prepositions like "on" or "about", and often uses particles along with verbs and nouns to modify another word where English might use prepositions.
-For example, ue is a noun meaning "top/up"; and ni tsuite is a fixed verbal expression meaning "concerning":
+Although many Japanese particles fill the role of prepositions, there is often no equivalent in Japanese for English prepositions like "on" or "about".
+Instead, particles are often used along with verbs or nouns to modify another word where English would use a preposition.
+For example, ue is a noun meaning "top/up", and ni tsuite is a fixed verbal expression meaning "concerning":